rootstrap/redux-tools/README.md

 const rootReducer = combineReducers({
   // ...your other reducers here
-  // you have to pass statusReducer under 'actionStatus' key,
+  // you have to pass statusReducer under 'statusReducer' key, statusReducer
-  actionStatus: statusReducer
 })
 ```